wherrera10/BackedUpImmutable.jl/README.md

 # BackedUpImmutable.jl

+Contents:

+StaticDict
+  A Julia Dict that is the ImmutableDict found in Base, but with addtional constructors.

+BackedUpImmutableDict
   A Julia Dict object that has fixed keys, and alterable but restorable values.